mlund/virial/README.md

 ## Example

-Take raw histogram for the distribution of distances betwee two particles, sampled in 3d space.
-Firstly the data is normalized by a spherical volume element, whereafter the tail is replaced by a fitted Yukawa potential.
-The resulting potential of mean force is saved to 'wofr.dat' and plotted using matplotlib:
+In this example we load a raw histogram for the distances between two particles, simulated in 3d,

+1. normalize by spherical volume element
+2. fit tail to Yokawa potential via the Debye length (we provide an initial guess of 30 angstrom)
+3. normalize data and replace tail with fitted Yokawa potential
+4. integrate to get the osmotic second virial coefficient
+5. plot the result using `matplotlib`

 ~~~~
 virial.py --range 100 200 --model dh -z 1.0 1.0 --debye 30 --norm3d --plot gofr.dat wofr.dat